syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Layout.md

 You can define the height of each `DataFormItem` using the `Height` property, and it will be handled in the `AutoGeneratingDataFormItem` event.

-You can define the height as described as follows.
+You can define the `Height` as described as follows.

-* You can directly set the exact height value.
+* You can directly set the exact `Height` value.
-* You can use the `AutoFitLabel` to size the height of DataFormItem, so that it fits to the label text that it contains.
+* You can use the `AutoFitLabel` to size the height of `DataFormItem`, so that it fits to the label text that it contains.

 {% tabs %}